valkey-io/valkey-bundle/dockerhub-description.md

   [the Valkey Community](https://github.com/valkey-io/valkey-bundle)

 - **Where to get help**:
-  Please open an issue stating your question at [Valkey Extensions Issues](https://github.com/valkey-io/valkey-bundle/issues).
+  Please open an issue stating your question at [Valkey Bundle Issues](https://github.com/valkey-io/valkey-bundle/issues).

 # Supported tags and respective `Dockerfile` links